michaelschulte/web/content/authors/admin/_index.md

 - Visitors
 ---

-I am working at the Department of Consumer Behavior at the University of Bern, Switzerland.
-Before that I held positions at the Max-Planck-Institute for Human Development in Berlin, at various other academic institutions and in the food industry (look at your breakfast table – the company I worked for is very likely present).
+I study how people make decisions, what (cognitive) processes underly those decisions and how we can measure all of that.
+Within these lines of research I developed my own tools to study decision processes ([WebDiP](https://github.com/michaelschulte/webdip), [Flashlight](https://github.com/michaelschulte/flashlight), [The pyeTribe](https://github.com/michaelschulte/ThePyeTribe)) and answer questions like: 'What information do people/consumers use when making food choices?' or 'How do search processes in simple gamble decisions unfold?'

-My main research interests are decision making, process tracing and food choice behavior.
-Within these lines of research I am developing my own  tools to study decision processes (WebDiP, Flashlight, The pyeTribe) and answer questions like: What  information  do consumers use when making food choices? or How do search processes in simple gamble decisions unfold?
+All this  is done at the the University of Bern (Consumer Behavior), Switzerland and the Max-Planck-Institute for Human Development (Adaptive Rationality) in Berlin.
+I held positions at various other academic institutions and in the food industry (look at your breakfast table – the company I worked for is very likely present).

-Furthermore I am interested in online research and teaching methodology in class and via the Internet.
+Furthermore I am interested in open science, replication, open methods and teaching methodology in class.